ed3c/ed3c.github.io/README.md

 ```

 #### STEP 2
-Open your browser and click "index.html"
+Open your browser and type "localhost:80" in URL
 and START your journey!